kubevela/kubevela/docs/en/end-user/components/more.md

 kruise-statefulset	default	    statefulsets.apps.kruise.io
 openfaas          	default	    functions.openfaas.com
 ````
-Note that the `--discover` flag means show all uninstalled components.
+Note that the `--discover` flag means show all components not in your cluster.

 ### 2. install
 Then you can install a component like: